I. Description of Works

 Prepared and cleaned welding surfaces shall not be left open for an extended time, nor shall they be touched by hands otherwise a renewed preparation (cleaning, scraping, etc.) is necessary.

-V.4.4 Welding of HDPE Pipes and Fittings
+V.4.4 Welding of HDPE Pipes

 - Check that the right sizes of clamps are fitted into the machine.